arixnapa/villamulinoalvento/README.md

 # Villa Mulino al Vento booking website

 This project is a React application designed to facilitate the booking of [Villa Mulino al Vento in Lipari](https://maps.app.goo.gl/bYjnZA9kHfvfid6w7).
-The app offers a user-friendly interface for browsing details and making reservations.
+The app offers a user-friendly interface for browsing details and making reservations throught a contact form with EmailJS.

 ## Built with

-- React.js (^18.3.1)
+- React.js ^18.3.1
-- HTML, CSS
+- HTML, CSS, Bootstrap v3.3.7
-- Node.js (20.13.0)
+- Node.js 20.13.0
+- EmailJS ^2.6.4

 ## Set up